nadhifikbarw/yawnmls/kubernetes/k3d/README.md

 by `serverlb` and `registry` container as such:

 - `6550` exposes Kubernetes API to host
-- `8081` mapped to additional rules specified in command above
+- `8081` exposes additional ports for ingress, as shown above
-- `5555` for image registry (this one not behind Ingress controller)
+- `5555` exposes image registry interface (this one not behind Ingress controller)

 ## k3d auto-configured `~/.kube/config`